Monday, November 27, 2023

 Over a span of a week, leaves go through a metamorphosis and suddenly adorn themselves in different shades of color — red, orange, yellow, purple, gold…

-On some days in the background of clear crisp blue sky (that only autumn days have), their colors stand out.
+On some days in the background of clear crisp blue sky (that only autumn days are allowed to have), their colors stand out.
 Looking at them it seems like they are dancing in the breeze at a slower pace and are holding a special show.

 Autumn.